 Them or me?
 Prioritization 101

 It’s easy to lose yourself in other people’s priorities.
 That’s why having your own defined priorities is absolutely necessary whether you’re a C-Suite executive or a stay-at-home mom.

-- Plot the A items in your calendar.
+- Plot the “must-do” items in your calendar.
 Immediately.
 I’m serious.
 If they are not in your calendar, they are not going to happen, or at least not when they should if they are not there.
 Go ahead and schedule more time than you think they’ll take in case things run long.

 If you want to explore this or more, please let me know by clicking here.
-I’ll get your request and we’ll connect soon for a free session just for you!
+I’ll get your request and we’ll connect soon for a complimentary consultation session just for you!

 Also- here’s that link again for our Freedom By Design program – watch the video on the page and listen to some of our client success stories, too!